 Explore Male/Female Diversity at American College for Medical Careers

-If available, the chart below will include the male to female ratio among American College for Medical Careers' faculty, as well as students.
+If available, the chart below will include the male to female ratio among American College for Medical Careers' undergraduate students.

-We have derived the geographic diversity of each school by looking at where matriculated undergraduates resided before they were admitted to college.
+We've determined the geographic diversity of each school by looking at where matriculated undergraduates lived before they were admitted.

 Over 90% of the students attending American College for Medical Careers come from within Florida.
-This places American College for Medical Careers' level of geographic diversity well below the national average and gives it a national geographic diversity ranking of #2,353.
+This puts American College for Medical Careers' level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,660.

 Questions About Diversity